Prince Edward Island Sights and Highlights

 Red rocks in the Prince Edward Island National Park

-The main attractions of Prince Edward Island
+The main tourist attractions in Prince Edward Island, Canada

 When planning your trip to Prince Edward Island, you should look forward to exploring quaint fishing ports, small charming villages and endless fields of succulent potatoes.
 Although the province does not offer breathtaking landscapes, it is valued as a culinary gem with many talented chefs and restaurants.
 During your stay on the North Shore, be sure to visit the top three attractions to soak up the unique atmosphere of Prince Edward Island National Park, experience the fascinating history of the Green Gables Heritage Place and explore the quaint streets of the charming village of Rustico.